 HOW DO THE STUDENTS BENEFIT?

-It is also a chance for students to discuss the responsibilities involved in broadcasting their work to a world wide audience.
+It is also a chance for students to discuss the responsibilities involved in broadcasting their work to a worldwide audience.

 WHO CAN TAKE PART IN SCHOOL REPORT?

 UK students aged 11-16, and in the Year Groups indicated by the table below, are eligible to take part in School Report.

 Older students may contribute to the project by mentoring 11 to 16-year-olds and there are some supporting resources on this website.

-Schools may of course use the resources on this website with students of any age.
-However the BBC will only feature news made by 11 to 16-year-olds.
+Schools may, of course, use the resources on this website with students of any age, but the BBC will only feature news made by 11 to 16-year-olds.

 This is entirely up to each school although the BBC would like to encourage as many students as possible to be involved.
-Some teachers have run activities with a whole year group, others with a class, and some with a handful of students.
+Some teachers have run activities with a whole year group, others with a class and some with a handful of students.